le-santos/recipe-finder/README.md

 # Recipe-Finder
-This is web applicaton made with React that search for recipes using The MealDB API.
+This is a web applicaton made with React that search for recipes using The MealDB API.

 It's built with learning purposes, based on [Florin Pop App Ideas](https://github.com/florinpop17/app-ideas).